 - Palliative care is aimed at making the patient more comfortable and improves quality of life.
 Hospice care always includes palliative care but palliative care can be given at any stage of a disease.

-- When do they want to stop receiving treatment?
+- When do they want to stop receiving lung cancer treatment?

 - Do they want to receive resuscitation if it comes to that point?